TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

     5. Not sure what you need?
         1. Home Laptops Sale
         2. Professional Laptops Sale
+        3. Great Gifts for Mom
-        3. Lenovo Gift Guide
+        4. Lenovo Gift Guide
-        4. New Product Showcase
+        5. New Product Showcase
-        5. Best Selling &.
+        6. Best Selling &.
 Top Rated Laptops
-        6. Convertibles
+        7. Convertibles
-        7. Discover Yoga
+        8. Discover Yoga
-        8. Gaming PCs
+        9. Gaming PCs
-        9. View All Laptops
+        10. View All Laptops
-        10. Bags &.
+        11. Bags &.
 Carrying Cases
-        11. Battery Finder
+        12. Battery Finder
-        12. PC Finder
+        13. PC Finder

-        14. See all Not sure what you need?
+        15. See all Not sure what you need?
     6. See all Laptops

 2. Tablets